[ Case Study ]

 Memory is distilled, not dumped.
 Working memory entries are curated artifacts — frontmatter-tagged, machine-indexed — not chat-log archives.
 Curation happens at retro time, manually.
 The labor is real.
 The payoff is that retrieval stays fast and signal density stays high.
 A memory system that only accumulates becomes a graveyard to wade through, which is worse than no memory at all.

 Workspace-scoped context.
-The agent loads only the files the current workspace needs: a writing task pulls in writing conventions, a design-system task pulls in entirely different files.
+The agent loads only the files the current workspace needs: a writing task pulls in writing conventions, a code task pulls in entirely different files.
 The cost is partitioning the hub into separate workspaces with their own context files, which is upfront design work.
 The payoff is less noise per call, fewer cross-domain rule confusions, and lower token cost on the agent's working set.
 Context engineering at the filesystem level.

 [ Under the Hood ]